clowdr-app/clowdr-app.github.io/content/resources/video-subtitles/exporting-video-from-clowdr-to-youtube.md

 **Step 5.** Review the combinations that are about to be generated.

-> Please note that combining many videos may take Clowdr many hours, particularly if any of the videos are long recordings.
+> Please note that combining many videos may take Midspace many hours, particularly if any of the videos are long recordings.

 **Step 6.** Click **_Combine_**.
 You can now close the page while you wait for the combines to complete.